BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-In other words, the ENIAC was the first real computer.
+In other words, the ENIAC was arguably the first real computer.
 It fundamentally did everything a modern day computer does, and used the von Neumann Architecture.
-That it was Turing-complete means it had the ability to do really any arbitrary computation, bounded only by hardware-level constraints.
+That it was Turing-complete, meaning it had the ability to do any arbitrary computation, bounded only by hardware limitations.
 </p>

 <p>